ricardocillo/ricardocillodev/README.md

 Welcome to my GitHub profile :)

-- 🔭 I’m currently working on RankMyApp;
+- 🔭 I’m currently looking for an internalship job;
-- 🌱 I’m currently learning HTML, CSS, JS, Git, SQL;
+- 🌱 I’m currently learning .NET C#, git and more;
-- 🤔 I’m looking for help with JS;
+- 🤔 I’m looking for help with software development;
 - 💬 Ask me about anything;
 - 📫 How to reach me: ricardocillofilho@gmail.com;
 - ⚡ Fun fact: Discipline & Freedom;